From Fibers to Cells: Fourier-Based Registration Enables Virtual Cresyl Violet Staining From 3D Polarized Light Imaging: Discussion

 While most of the larger cells (>\msmu{100} in-plane size) could be localized in \mpli parameter maps, smaller cells were often missed or misplaced in the predictions.
 This is expected as smaller cell structures are often dominated by a stronger signal of intersecting nerve fibers or overlay each other due to the high section thickness of \mmu{60} required for \mpli.
-The predictions also showed a stronger arrangement of cells into cortical columns than in the target images.
+In our experiments, we observed that stronger birefringence, corresponding to higher retardation values, resulted in reduced capability of models to reconstruct cell instances.
+Since birefringence increases with myelin density and homogeneity, predictions in regions with densely packed myelinated nerve fibers, such as white matter, are thus less reliably captured by the virtual stainings.
+In white matter, detecting cell bodies may even be infeasible, as the predominant oligodendrocytes form the myelin sheath and are therefore indistinguishable from it.
+In gray matter, this limitation may explain the stronger arrangement of cells into cortical columns in the predictions compared to the target images in \cref{fig:gram_vs_gan}, as the strong signal of myelinated radial fibers can obscure underlying cell instances.
 The presence or absence of this arrangement is one of the criteria used to identify cortical areas, which might impair downstream interpretation of the predicted architecture.
-It may be attributed to the pronounced signal of radial fibers in \mpli, which are used by the virtual staining model to infer potential cell locations.
-Further investigations are necessary to understand this effect.

-Our ablation experiments in \cref{sec:mse_fft_performance}, \cref{seq:model_variants} and \cref{seq:style_balancing} support the design decisions of the proposed virtual staining method.
-They showed an overall good reconstruction and localization of individual cell bodies.
-But, of course, the virtual stainings can not yet fully replace real measurements.
-They occasionally include staining inhomogeneities, miss smaller cells, or introduce implausible cytoarchitectonic features, such as artificial columnar arrangements of cells.
-In contrast, extracting GLI profiles from the predictions demonstrated that the laminar cell organization can be reconstructed quite well.
-However, further investigations with larger datasets spanning multiple brain areas are necessary to thoroughly assess their reliability.

-The proposed methodology might be further improved by extending the amount of training sections, brain regions and focus levels in \mpli acquisition.
-We also expect that the expressiveness of the Gram matrix representation could be enhanced by replacing the VGG encoder, pre-trained on ImageNet, with a domain-specific model, which is powerful on microscopy data.
-This is technically motivated by the observation that higher-level features in ImageNet-pretrained networks, such as VGG, are optimized for object semantics in natural images (e.g., faces, animals, vehicles), which are irrelevant in the context of fine-grained texture characteristic of microscopy images \cite{stuckner2022}.
-In contrast, microscopy-specific encoders are better suited to capture such low- to mid-level textural features and have been shown to improve clustering \cite{oberstrass2024}, segmentation \cite{stuckner2022}, and the evaluation of generative models \cite{kropp2024} over those trained on ImageNet.
-Therefore, computation of Gram matrices using domain-specific encoders \cite{spitzer2017, schiffer2021, schiffer2021b} or emerging foundation models for histology \cite{tran2024} might further enhance representation of cytoarchitectural characteristics.